The innovative wearable medical device for objective sleep measurements.

 Heart rate and body motor activity can be used to discriminate between wake and sleep as well as to distinguish all sleep stages and their transitions.
 These two physiological measures are used by the software to automatically score the hypnogram.

-A fully automated, wearable device will allow the user-friendly recording of sleep and vigilance states… Independent of location of the user (home, clinic, travel).
+A fully automated, wearable device allows a user-friendly recording of sleep and vigilance states, independently of the location of the user (home, clinic, travel).

-The first version of the device, currently under development, will allow robust and precise data acquisitions of heart beats and body movements.
-The versions to follow will extend the data collection during the 24-hour period.
+The armband allows robust and precise data acquisitions of heartbeats and body movement for sleep analysis.
+We are working on a new version that extend the data collection during the 24-hour period.

-Cardiac activity and wrist movements: Somno-art Software a new technology to assess sleep architecture in healthy, and OSA patients disturbed sleep profiles
+Cardiac activity and wrist movements: Somno-Art a new technology to assess sleep architecture in healthy, depressed, insomniac and OSA patients

 Founders and Board Members